Shanghai Disneyland: Toy Story Land

 This Toy Story franchise-themed land, the park's first expansion, opened on April 26, 2018.
 The original plans for Shanghai Disneyland called for a Toy Story area with three rides, two restaurants, a show, and a gift shop.
 The Celebration Café, a restaurant that opened on opening day, was meant to be in Toy Story Land.
 Additionally, the nearby bathrooms are the same as the Toy Story Green Army Men attractions found at the other parks.

-Upcoming areas

-City of Zootopia
+Zootopia

-Announced on January 22, 2019, an eighth themed land named City of Zootopia, based on the animated film Zootopia, would be coming to the park.
-To be located beside Fantasyland, it will be the first Zootopia-themed area at any Disney park around the world.
-The new land will feature a major attraction with highly advanced technology to bring the movie to life.
-There will also be entertainment, merchandise, and F&B offerings.
-It will open in 2023.
+An eighth themed land, "City of Zootopia", opened on December 20, 2023.
+It is located behind Fantasyland in the very back of the park.
+It features the trackless dark ride Zootopia: Hot Pursuit.

+Upcoming Themed Land

+In August 2024, it was announced that the park will receive a land themed to Spider-Man, with construction started in 2025.

+Attractions – Chinese Cultural Elements

+Shanghai Disneyland is the first Disneyland in mainland China with “authentically Disney” and “distinctly Chinese” features.

+Garden of the Twelve Friends

+"Garden of the Twelve Friends" is a wall with 12 large mosaic murals in the "Garden of Imagination", with 12 Disney characters incorporated into the Chinese Zodiac.